Anna Delvey: Media representation

 In 2018, after Jessica Pressler published an article on Delvey in New York, Netflix paid Delvey $320,000 for the rights to her life story.
 But the New York Attorney General's office sued Delvey in 2019 using the state's Son of Sam law, which prohibits those convicted of a crime from profiting from its publicity, and forced the majority of these funds to be used for restitution and fines per the judgment.

 In July 2019, My Friend Anna, a book by Rachel DeLoache Williams, was published by Gallery Publishing Group, an imprint of Simon & Schuster, as well as by Quercus in the UK and Goldmann in Germany.
 Williams received $300,000 for the book, in which she details her experiences with Delvey, including how the trip to Marrakesh affected her financially and mentally.
 Screenwriter Lena Dunham paid Williams $35,000 for an option to the television rights to her story but did not exercise it, so the story rights returned to Williams.

 Delvey's story has been the subject of an episode of American Greed by CNBC, an episode of Generation Hustle by HBO Max, an episode of 20/20, in which Deborah Roberts interviewed Delvey in ICE custody, and an episode of 60 Minutes, in which Liam Bartlett interviewed her.

 In December 2019, Delvey's story was the subject of Fake Heiress, a drama-documentary podcast by journalist Vicky Baker and playwright Chloe Moss released by BBC Radio 4, starring Bella Dayne as Delvey.
 In the 2020 American television series Katy Keene, the character of Pepper Smith, played by Julia Chan, is loosely based on Delvey.

 In late July and early August 2021, Anna X, a stage play inspired by Delvey's story by Joseph Charlton starring Emma Corrin and Nabhaan Rizwan ran at the Harold Pinter Theatre in London and The Lowry in Salford.

 Shonda Rhimes created Netflix's nine-episode series Inventing Anna.
 In it, Julia Garner plays Delvey.
 It was released in February 2022 and was the most-watched show on Netflix the week it was released.

 In 2022, Delvey signed a deal with Bunim/Murray Productions to star in a reality television series about her life after prison.
 She is also working on a book about her time in jail and a podcast.
 In May 2022, Delvey joined sisters Paris Hilton and Nicky Rothschild on an episode of Hilton's podcast This is Paris.

-In May 2025, Delvey was featured a New Yorker magazine article titled, "Power Houses: Inside the Living Rooms of Notable New Yorkers".
+In May 2025, Delvey was featured in a New Yorker magazine article titled, "Power Houses: Inside the Living Rooms of Notable New Yorkers".